Blog

 What is Quiet Quitting?

-A Gallup poll found that that about half of U.S. workers are “quiet quitters,” and an astonishing four of 10 “remote or hybrid workers under the age of 35 clearly know what is expected of them at work.”
+A Gallup poll found that 50% of U.S. workers are “quiet quitters,” and an astonishing four of 10 “remote or hybrid workers under the age of 35 clearly know what is expected of them at work.”
 In another poll of HR professionals, one-third said quiet quitting is happening in their organization.

-“It’s unfortunate that the expectation has been set in certain industries that you’re just going to work crazy hours,” says Courtney Palmer, Insight Global’s Managing Director of Corporate Talent Strategy.
+“It’s unfortunate that the expectation has been set in certain industries that you’re just going to work a ridiculous amount of hours,” says Courtney Palmer, Insight Global’s Executive Director of Human Resources.

-Some say quiet quitting is a rebuke of “hustle culture.”
-It goes deeper than that, though.
-It digs into your general company culture.
+Some say quiet quitting is a rebuke of “hustle culture,” but it goes deeper than that– it taps into your general company culture.
 Not everyone who is quiet quitting was working 80 hours a week previously.
 There are scenarios where someone is completing their expected work in 20 hours and are filling in the other 20 hours a week with aimless, time-filling tasks.

 In either situation, employees drawing that hard line could indicate they: